fcamilleri22/dots/README.md

 - `nerd-fonts-terminus`: font I use in live terminals, patched with emojis and icons.
 - `ttf-ubuntu-font-family`: systemwide default sans-serif fonts.
 They're pretty.
 - `libmpdclient` and `jsoncpp` are prerequisites of certain Polybar plugins.
+- `manjaro-pulse, pa-applet, pavucontrol` are for audio support and control.